-- 4. Become familiar with the clinical, psychometric, cultural, and ethical issues in the assessment of malingering. - 5.
-Become familiar with and achieve basic proficiency in the assessment of malingering of cognitive deficits. - 6.
-Become familiar with and achieve basic proficiency in the assessment of malingering of mental illness. - 7.
-Develop basic familiarity with psychological report writing as it is relevant to the assessment of malingering and exaggeration
+- 1. Discuss the clinical, psychometric, cultural, and ethical issues in the assessment of malingering. - 2.
+Examine and assess malingering of cognitive deficits. - 3.
+Examine and assess malingering of mental illness. - 4.
+Describe psychological report writing as it is relevant to the assessment of malingering and exaggeration.